grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.groupbyattrs.md

 will be redirected to the upstream repository.
 {{% /admonition %}}

-It is recommended to use the groupbyattrs processor together with [otelcol.processor.batch][], as a consecutive step, as this will reduce the fragmentation of data (by grouping records together under matching Resource/Instrumentation Library)
+We recommend you use the groupbyattrs processor together with [otelcol.processor.batch][], as a consecutive step.
+This will reduce the fragmentation of data by grouping records together under the matching Resource/Instrumentation Library.

 You can specify multiple `otelcol.processor.groupbyattrs` components by giving them different labels.